William Hill Review

 With William Hill you can also deposit into your account with cash or card in store (min £10, max £5000).
 There are no credit checks, following deposit you will receive a CashDirect voucher code that can be redeemed online.
 You can also withdraw using CashDirect up to £500 if you deposited using this method, in the withdrawals sections select CashDirect, you will be issued with a code than you can redeem in store.
 Up to two withdrawals a day are possible with this service, obviously you cannot do this with online-only bookies.

-A truly novel feature at William Hill is their Priority Access Card.
-This is effectively a MasterCard linked to your betting account wallet.
-This allows you to spend funds in your account without having to wait for money to clear following a withdrawal request.
-You can also withdraw cash from an ATM direct form your account.
+A truly useful feature at William Hill is their Plus Card.
+This is effectively a card linked to your online betting account wallet.
+This allows you to deposit and withdraw funds, in cash, to and from in your account from a William Hill shop without having to wait for money to clear following a withdrawal request.

 William Hill will takes deposits in the following range of currencies although please note that you stick to the currency with which you open your account with: Australian Dollars (AUD), Canadian Dollars (CAD), Danish, Kroner (DKK), Euros (EUR), Hong Kong Dollars (HKD), Japanese Yen (JPY), Singapore Dollar (SGD), Swedish Krona (SEK), Swiss Francs (CHF), UK Pounds (GBP) and United States Dollars (USD).